Skip to main content

 In the winemaking process, Giesen uses an advanced form of distillation that allows its alcohol-free wines to maintain the utmost quality and distinctive flavor, palate, and texture.
 The result is wines that stand on their own as impressive bottles, whether you drink alcohol or not.

-This non-alcoholic New Zealand rosé is an incredibly refreshing wine with its light body, crisp acidity, and fresh flavors of stone fruit and fresh strawberries, which makes it the perfect picnic wine.
+This non-alcoholic New Zealand rosé is an incredibly refreshing wine with its light body, crisp acidity, and fresh flavors of stone fruit and fresh strawberries, making it the perfect picnic wine.

 Best sparkling: French Bloom Le Blanc Alcohol-Free Sparkling Wine